fbugraaydin/carpriceanalyst/Readme.md

 - Analyze: You enter car search link & select how many pages do you want to analyze.
 - History: Lists search links that analyzed until now.
 When you select can see its history.

+Your criteria link that you analyzed runs on every morning.
+Thus, you can follow changes from past to present day by day.

 ## Coding Standards

 PEP 8 -- Style Guide for Python Code